Grisly Discovery of Dozens of Beheaded Skeletons in Britain

 The grisly discovery was made during work on 72 retirement homes being developed by Brio Retirement Living Holdings on a former farm.
 There is still a great deal of mystery about the human remains that were unearthed at that site and the delay in providing details of the find has added to the mystery and caused some controversy.

-A satellite view of the site where the skeletons were found, at a farm near a graveyard (top center). ( Google Maps )
+A satellite view of the site where the beheaded skeletons were found, at a farm near a graveyard (top center) near Milton Keynes. ( Google Maps )

-According to the MK Citizen the developers last year “had to commission an archaeological investigation of the site as a precondition of winning planning permission”.
+According to the MK Citizen, the developers “had to commission an archaeological investigation of the site as a precondition of winning planning permission”.
 Under British law, any archaeological find has to be brought to the attention of the relevant authorities.

 Mysterious Skeletons in Shallow Graves

 42 bodies were found and they had all been buried in shallow mass graves.
 There are some reports that the hands of many of the skeletons had been bound.
 All the remains have been removed and the graves are now just empty holes.
 MK Citizen states that with regard to the skeletons “it is not known if there were any artifacts buried with them that could date the time of their death”.

 Although Buckingham did once have its own gallows, many hangings and public executions took place in the county town of Aylesbury https://t.co/gQMv18k4ei

 — Bucks Herald (@bucks_herald) January 28, 2020